wavemaker/docs/learn/app-development/deployment/configuration-management.md

 db.hrdb.password=mypassword
 ```

 However, the environment property names cannot contain a dot (“.”) in its name.
-Hence we need to normalize the key before setting it on the environment.
+Hence you need to normalize the key before setting it on the environment.
 So it can be written as `db_hrdb_password` or `DB-hrdb-password`.

 :::note
 As of [version 10.8](/learn/wavemaker-release-notes/v10-8-0), the `prefix db_` is not required when setting the environment variable.